-Certain activities or a lack of activity can have an effect on ED.
+Certain activities or a lack of activity can affect ED.
 People who have not already adopted the following lifestyle measures may find that they improve the symptoms of ED:

 Exercise can benefit ED by improving blood pressure, blood flow, mood, and stamina.
 It is also an effective method for improving overall health.

-A healthful diet helps keep the circulatory system, and the rest of the body, healthy.
-Eating a varied, nutrient-rich diet reduces the risk of heart disease, clogged arteries, obesity, and diabetes, all of which are risk factors for ED.
+A healthy diet helps keep the circulatory system and the rest of the body healthy.
+Eating a varied, nutrient-rich diet reduces the risk of heart disease, clogged arteries, obesity, and diabetes, which are risk factors for ED.

 Smoking is a major risk factor for ED as it reduces blood flow to the penis.
 Drinking excess alcohol can also have an effect.